GabrielKaiserQFin/groqR/README.md

 <!-- badges: end -->

-The objective of `groqR` is to offer R users an intuitive interface for leveraging the capabilities of the [Groq API](https://groq.com/).
+The objective of `groqR` is to offer R users an intuitive interface for leveraging the capabilities of the [‘Groq API’](https://groq.com/).
 Utilizing the supplied functions, users can enhance their programming productivity by incorporating Large Language Models.
-Furthermore, `groqR` includes a RStudio addin, enabling seamless interactive integration of Groq prompts.
+Furthermore, `groqR` includes a RStudio addin, enabling seamless interactive integration of ‘Groq’ prompts.

 ## Installation